Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion

 Phase poles can be detected by computing the winding number $S_\mathcal{C}$ in \eqref{eq:phase_singularity}.
 The integral can be discretized by splitting the curve $\mathcal{C}$ into $N$ segments $\mathcal{C}_i$ connecting the points $\bvec{r}_i$ and $\bvec{r}_{i+1}$ with $\bvec{r}_{N} = \bvec{r}_0$ on the discrete grid, i.e.

 Even if the true image $\rho(\bvec{r})$ does not have phase singularities, the discretized image can show phase singularities due to too coarse discretization or noise \cite{Chavez_IEEETrans.Med.Imaging_2002}.
 Because the phase pole detection is not robust for images, we propose to detect phase poles in the coil sensitivities $\bvec{c}^{(k)}$.
 Assuming a pole in the image, all coil sensitivities should contain the conjugate of the pole as long as a coil does not happen to have a true phase singularity at the same position.
-As the coil sensitivities are smooth, they do not contain noise corrupting the phase pole detection and the winding number can also be computed on a coarser grid.
-Our detection algorithm is based on the following steps: \begin{enumerate} \item For each coil sensitivity $c_i$, the winding number $S_{i,\mathcal{C}}(\bvec{r})$ is computed for each pixel $\bvec{r}$ for a small circle $\mathcal{C}$ around it.
-The diameter $d$ of the circle must be chosen sufficiently large such that for slightly misaligned poles the detected area in different coils overlaps.
-We choose $d=\SI{0.05}{FoV}$. \item A weighting function $w_i(\bvec{r}) = \lvert c_i(\bvec{r}) \rvert^2$ is computed by taking the magnitude squared of the sensitivity maps. \item The weighted average $S_{\mathcal{C}}(\bvec{r})=\frac{\sum_i w_i(\bvec{r}) S_{\mathcal{C}}(\bvec{r})}{\sum_i w_i(\bvec{r})}$ is computed. \item The weighted map is thresholded to values with magnitude larger than a threshold $t$; we use $t=\frac{1}{2}$.
+As the coil sensitivities are smooth, they do not contain noise corrupting the phase pole detection.
+Our detection algorithm is based on the following steps which are illustrated in \figref{fig:figure_detection} for a schematic example and in Supporting Figure \ref{supfig:detection_real} for a real example: \begin{enumerate} \item For each coil sensitivity $c_i$, the winding number $S_{i,\mathcal{C}}(\bvec{r})$ is computed for each pixel $\bvec{r}$ for a curve $\mathcal{C}$ connecting the grid points $\bvec{r}_j\quad (j=0\dots N-1)$ that approximate a small circle around $\bvec{r}$.
+The diameter $d$ of the circle must be chosen sufficiently large such that for slightly misaligned poles the detected area in different coils overlaps (c.f.
+Supporting Figure \ref{supfig:detection_real}).
+Too large diameters may lead to overlaps of independent phase poles and spoil spatial resolution of the detection.
+We empirically choose $d=\SI{0.05}{FoV}$ which worked well for high and low resolution detection. \item A weighting function $w_i(\bvec{r}) = \lvert c_i(\bvec{r}) \rvert^2$ is computed by taking the magnitude squared of the sensitivity maps.
+This function weights down contribution from physical poles in coil sensitivities as those imply vanishing amplitude. \item The weighted average $S_{\mathcal{C}}(\bvec{r})=\frac{\sum_i w_i(\bvec{r}) S_{i,\mathcal{C}}(\bvec{r})}{\sum_i w_i(\bvec{r})}$ is computed.
+As visualized in \figref{fig:figure_detection}, this step suppresses all detected poles that are true poles in the coil sensitivities. \item The weighted map $S_{\mathcal{C}}(\bvec{r})$ is thresholded to values with magnitude larger than a threshold $t$; we use $t=\frac{1}{2}$.